AlienaEloisa/elas-official/backend/7-notebot/ReadMe.md

 for communication, organization and meetings

-## Illustartion of the architecture of our version of the NoteBot application:
+## Illustration of the architecture of our version of the NoteBot application:

+#### At the start you can either Sign Up or Login to the application.
+#### Then you can find at the navigation bar by clicking at the bottoms the following pages:

+#### First you are at the page "My Notes".
+#### You can either add a note by clicking the heart-symbol to "Favorite Notes" or by clicking the trashcan-symbol to "Recently Deleted".

+#### There is also a page where you can find your notes sorted to your created Courses.

+#### The "Archive" includes on the one hand your favorite notes.
+#### And on the other hand your recently deleted notes.

+#### At last the page "Create Note" gives you the opportunity to write a note by yourself and at the end it will be added to "My Notes".

-o Illustration of the NoteBot application web architecture and Screenshots of the project and visualizations
+o Screenshots of the project and visualizations

 ## And if you wondered who The Innovators are: May we present?

 #### Aliena Marsch, Rody Moustfa and Sasha Marie Hemmer-Dudszus

 ## Let's discover some exciting links together:

 #### Here you can find the link to our screencast of the live demo of our version of Notebot: